odlgroup/odl/doc/source/guide/glossary.rst

         Example: ```DiscreteLp` element-like`` means that
         `DiscreteLp.element` can create a `DiscreteLpVector` from the input.

-    extension
-        Operator in a :term:`discretization` mapping a concrete (finite-dimensional) object to an abstract (infinite-dimensional) one.
-        Example: `LinearInterpolation`.

     in-place evaluation
         Operator evaluation method which uses an existing data container to store the result.
 Usually more efficient than :term:`out-of-place evaluation` since no new memory is allocated and no data is copied.

+    interpolation
+        Operator in a :term:`discretization` mapping a concrete (finite-dimensional) object to an abstract (infinite-dimensional) one.
+        Example: `LinearInterpolation`.

     meshgrid
         Tuple of arrays defining a tensor grid by all possible combinations of entries, one from each